 The mini-tours, like the Hooters Tour, are not free.
 The estimates are that including membership fees, entry fees and expenses you are looking at costs of over $50,000 a year; and, to even come close to breaking even, you need to finish in the top 10.
 By the way Zach Johnson honed his skills on the Hooters Tour.

 Next stop is Q school, which now is the feeder system for the Web.com Tour.
 And, the Web.com Tour is now the minor leagues for the PGA tour and the coveted PGA Card.
 Make it there and you make the PGA tour.
 But the road to the PGA tour is long and arduous, taking 7-10 years for most golfers.
 So when the PGA ads say “These guys are good,” you better believe they are very, very good.

-To know more about the process of qualifying for the PGA tour Read the post by Brent Kelley
+To know more about the process of qualifying for the PGA tour Read Article by Brent Kelley

-To know what it really takes to become a top tier professional golfer Read the post by the Australian Pro Tour Golf College
+To know what it really takes to become a top tier professional golfer Read Article by the Australian Pro Tour Golf College